seanblanchfield/blog/current/_posts/2026-08-18-the-glibberish-problem.md

   Em dash as wildcard punctuation, allowing an impressionistic approach to sentence construction.
 - **The Metaphor Mixologist**
   *"We are scaling across parallel tracks over growing foundations."*
   Reaches for several incongruous metaphors all at once.
 You go along a track, not *across* it; tracks don't normally have foundations; foundations don't grow.
-Incongrous in the physical world, but perhaps not in LLM latent space.
+Incongruous in the physical world, but perhaps not in LLM latent space.
 - **The Extinction Escalator**
   *"This is not merely a nuisance for one country.
 It could be a disaster for all humanity."*
   Drags every consequence to the edge of a civilisational cliff.